idealo/deckard/README.md

 To go forward with development for Spring Boot 2.1.x, but also support projects based on Spring Boot 2.0.x, we introduced the following versioning scheme:

 - 2.x -> supports Spring Kafka 3.2.x and is compatible with Spring Boot 3.3.x
+- 1.1 -> supports Spring Kafka 3.0.x and is compatible with Spring Boot 3.1.x
 - 1.x -> supports Spring Kafka 2.2.x and is compatible with Spring Boot 2.1.x
 - 0.x (LEGACY) -> supports Spring Kafka 2.1.x and is compatible with Spring Boot 2.0.x